Many of the output options allow functions to be included or excluded using symspecs (symbol specifications), which observe the following syntax:

 Sometimes, function names contain dots.
 In such cases, it is necessary

-function `.mul
+function `.mul'.

 In some object file formats, symbols have a leading underscore.

-will normally not print these underscores.
+gprof will normally not print these underscores.
 When you name a

-symbol in a symspec, you should type it exactly as gprof
+symbol in a symspec, you should type it exactly as gprof prints

 it in its output.
 For example, if the compiler produces a symbol

-' from your main
+`_main' from your main function, gprof still prints

 symspecs.

-' in file `main.c
+main' in file `main.c'.

 Packaging copyright © 1988-2000 OAR Corporation Context copyright by each document's author.
 See Free Software Foundation for information.